Organization of your Stay

 Other accomodation

-For private rooms and other residences please see here.
+For private rooms and other housing options please see here.

 Frankfurt has a very well developed inner city network of public transport including bus lines, underground lines and tram lines organized by the “Rhein-Main-Verkehrsverbund”.
-If you take the subway (U-Bahn, line 1,2,3 or 8) to reach the Campus, please leave at "Holzhausenstraße".
+If you take the subway (U-Bahn, line 1,2,3 or 8) to reach the campus, please get off at "Holzhausenstraße".

 For information on transport in Frankfurt and the greater Rhine-Main area, please see here.